Chart Color Schemes

 Barcaldine faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 19.5%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 15.0%, followed by graduate diplomas (2.5%) and postgraduate qualifications (2.0%).
-Vocational credentials are held by 40.1% of residents aged 15 and above, with advanced diplomas at 10.1% and certificates at 30.0%.
-Educational participation is high, with 30.4% of residents currently enrolled in formal education, including 14.3% in primary, 8.8% in secondary, and 3.1% in tertiary education.
+Bachelor degrees are most common at 15.0%, followed by graduate diplomas (2.5%) and postgraduate qualifications (2.0%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them - advanced diplomas at 10.1% and certificates at 30.0%.
+Educational participation is high, with 30.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education